 The target group includes the most vulnerable who are people living in institutions or who are in a transitional phase within the community.
 Therefore, the training is very much focused on developing basic skills around independent living and transition training to support successful re-integration in the community and citizen engagement.

-The use of the train the trainer model is innovative in itself with people with disabilities being trained in selected European countries to deliver training to other people with disabilities or adult educations and community service providers.
+The use of the “train-the-trainer model” is innovative in itself: people with disabilities, selected European countries, are trained to deliver training to other people with disabilities or adult social workers and community service providers.

 the development of ‘adult educator’s competences’